Hassan0703/fin-pilot/docs/09-production-readiness-report.md

-formula-helper safety, **the security suite** (formula-injection guard, formula-safe import through the persistence layer, secret masking in `settings.get`, GET read-only enforcement, import fail-fast/cap validation), **and the concurrency suite**: settings writes acquire the script lock without re-acquiring when nested, and roadmap regeneration preserves the `STG_` primary key across repeated runs.
+formula-helper safety, **the security suite** (formula-injection guard, formula-safe import through the persistence layer, secret masking in `settings.get`, GET read-only enforcement, import fail-fast/cap validation), **the concurrency suite** (settings writes acquire the script lock without re-acquiring when nested; roadmap regeneration preserves the `STG_` primary key across repeated runs), **and the post-freeze API-validity suite**: conditional rules install through the Sheet API (a Range call throws, gets swallowed, and installs nothing) and warning-only protections never touch the editor-list APIs.

 **Pass 7 (performance/scalability/quota audit):** the suite assertion count is unchanged (no app-code changes were made), but the hot paths were measured at 1k/10k/50k/100k rows and every operation, engine, cache, trigger and import/export path was costed against the official platform quotas (see `docs/08 §11` and `docs/10`).

+**Pass 8 (post-freeze API-validity audit):** two invalid Apps Script calls in `FormattingService.gs` were proven against the official reference, fixed (behavior-preserving), and locked with regression tests; the suite grew 60 → 62 (see `docs/08 §12`).

 ---